The Book of Mormon (musical): Act II

-Cunningham announces several Ugandans are interested in the church, but McKinley points out that unless the General is dealt with, no one will convert.
+Cunningham announces that several Ugandans are interested in the Church, but McKinley explains that unless the General is dealt with, no one will convert.
 Price, seeing this as his chance to prove his worth, sets off on the "mission he was born to do."
-After re-affirming his faith, he confronts the General, determined to convert him ("I Believe").
+After reaffirming his faith, he confronts the General, determined to convert him ("I Believe").
 The General is unimpressed and drags Price away.

 Cunningham concludes his preaching, and the villagers are baptized, with Nabulungi and Cunningham sharing a tender moment as they do ("Baptize Me").
 The missionaries feel oneness with the people of Uganda and celebrate ("I Am Africa").
 Meanwhile, Price is seen in the village doctor's office, having the Book of Mormon removed from his rectum.
 The General hears of the villagers' conversion and resolves to kill them all.

 Having lost his faith, Price drowns his sorrows in coffee.
 Cunningham finds Price and tells him they need to at least act like mission companions, as the mission president is coming to visit the Ugandan mission.
-Price reflects on all the broken promises the church, his parents, his friends, and life in general made to him ("Orlando").
+Price reflects on all the broken promises the Church, his parents, his friends, and life in general made to him ("Orlando").

 Nabulungi and the villagers perform a pageant for the mission president to "honor [him] with the story of Joseph Smith, the American Moses", which reflects the distortions put forth by Cunningham, such as having sex with a frog to cure their AIDS ("Joseph Smith American Moses").
 The mission president is appalled, orders all the missionaries to go home, and tells Nabulungi that she and her fellow villagers are not members.
 Nabulungi, heartbroken at the thought that she will never reach paradise, curses God for forsaking her ("Hasa Diga Eebowai [Reprise]").
-Price has had an epiphany and realizes Cunningham was right all along: though scriptures are important, what is more important is getting the message across ("You and Me (But Mostly Me) [Reprise]").
+Price has an epiphany and realizes Cunningham was right all along: though scriptures are important, what is more important is getting the message across ("You and Me (But Mostly Me) [Reprise]").

 The General arrives, and Nabulungi is ready to submit to him, telling the villagers that Cunningham's stories are untrue.
-She also explains that they will never see him again, but protects his reputation in their eyes by saying a lion ate him.
+She also explains that they will never see him again, but she protects his reputation in their eyes by saying that a lion ate him.
 To Nabulungi's shock, they respond that they have always known that Cunningham's stories were metaphors rather than literal truth.
 Price and Cunningham arrive, and, believing Cunningham to be resurrected from the dead, the General flees.
 Price rallies the members of the Church and the Ugandans to work together to make this their paradise.
-Later, the newly minted Ugandan elders (including the General) go door to door to evangelize with "The Book of Arnold" ("Tomorrow Is a Latter Day"/"Hello!
+Later, the newly minted Ugandan elders (including the General) visit door-to-door to evangelize with "The Book of Arnold" ("Tomorrow Is a Latter Day"/"Hello!
 [Reprise]").

+Characters and cast members

+The principal cast members of all major productions of The Book of Mormon.